-Typically we insure things we can’t afford to lose.
+Typically, we insure things we can’t afford to lose.
 We insure things whose loss would create financial hardship.
-This is the case for life and disability insurance, and in most cases for homeowners and auto insurances.
+This is the case for life and disability insurance, and in most cases for homeowners and auto insurance.
 It’s not the case for extended warranties on many consumer products.

 Most new products that have the option of supplemental coverage come with a manufacturer’s warranty against defects in materials and workmanship.
-The optional warranty typically extends this manufacturer’s warranty, giving you coverage for a longer period of time from the date of purchase.
-In some cases there are additional perks, such as on-site repairs.
+The optional warranty typically extends this manufacturer’s warranty, giving you coverage for a longer period from the date of purchase.
+In some cases, there are additional benefits, such as on-site repairs.

 Extended Warranties Tend to Be Expensive